section-engineering-education/engineering-education/articles/page-visibility-api/index.md

 - We will learn how the JavaScript Page visibility API works to control various features in our applications.

 - We will look at the API in action by building a simple web page that controls video playback depending on the tab idleness.

-We will also look at the advantages of utilizing the API to gain optimal web experience.
+- We will look at the advantages of utilizing the API to gain optimal web experience.

 ### Introduction to the Page Visibility API